 Use Jump Groups to Determine Which Users Can Access Which Jump Items

-Create or edit a Jump Group, assigning it a name, code name, and comments.
-The Group Policies section lists any group policies which assign users to this Jump Group.
+You can create or edit a Jump Group, assigning it a name, code name, and comments.
+The Group Policies section lists any group policies that assign users to this Jump Group.

-Existing Jump Group users are shown in a table.
-You can filter the view by entering a string in the Filter Existing Members text box.
+Existing Jump Group users are shown in a table, along with their assigned role and how the role was granted.
+You can filter the view by entering a string in the Filter by name text box.
 You can also edit a user's settings or delete a user from the Jump Group.

 To add groups of users to a Jump Group, go to Users & Security > Group Policies and assign that group to one or more Jump Groups.

 You can click the group policy link to modify the policy as a whole.
-Any changes made to the group policy apply to all members of that group.
+Any changes made to the group policy apply to all members of that group policy.

 You can click the user link to modify the user's system Jump Item role.
 Any changes to the user's system Jump Item role apply to all other Jump Groups in which the user is an unassigned member.